vrsen-ai-solutions/openai-agents-python/scripts/orchestrator_design.md

 *   Robust implementation of the streaming version, especially handling streamed recursive calls.
 *   Accurate collection of `generated_items` and `usage` for the final `RunResult` across nested calls.
 *   Error handling for LLM failures or tool execution errors within the loop.

-This design places the orchestration logic firmly within the `Agent`, supporting the desired recursive communication pattern while leveraging the concept of isolated, persistent threads.